Joy-Division/JoyDict/mga/readme.md

 ### Filename Extensions

-The AC!D games inherit the extension ID system of MGS3.
+The AC!D games inherited the extension ID system of MGS3.

 **These have not yet been paired with their IDs.**